SajinaPK/AWS_Learning/Solution_Architect/12_CloudFront_GlobalAccelerator/CloudFront.md

         - S3 website (must first enable the bucket as a static S3 website)
         - Any HTTP backend you want

 - **CloudFront at a high level**
 ![Alt text](images/CloudFrontHL.png)
 (We have an Origin and then edge location all around th world)
-(When client sends a request to the edge location, the edge location will check its cache, if the cache doesnt have the content then it will fetch the resutlt from the origin and then cache the result locally for serving future requests)
+(When client sends a request to the edge location, the edge location will check its cache, if the cache doesnt have the content then it will fetch the result from the origin and then cache the result locally for serving future requests)

 - **S3 as an Origin**
 ![Alt text](images/CloudFrontS3.png)